danielcstock/pdf_creator/README.md

 # PDF Creator
-PDF creator developed in python to generate a PDF file from a bunch of images.
+PDF creator developed in Python to generate a PDF file from a bunch of images.